Erko Jun

 Erko Jun (born June 28, 1990) is a Bosnian professional mixed martial artist.
-He currently competes in the Light Heavyweight division for Brave Combat Federation.
-He is the current Brave CF Light Heavyweight Champion.
+He currently competes in the Light Heavyweight division for Brave Combat Federation where he is the former Brave CF Light Heavyweight Champion.

 Professional career

 Konfrontacja Sztuk Walki

 Jun made his professional debut on 9 June, 2018 for Polish promotion, Konfrontacja Sztuk Walki.
 He faced Tomasz Oświeciński, whom he would beat via a first round Knockout.
 This win would also see him earning a Knockout of the Night bonus.

 His next fight would come four months later, where he took on Polish rapper, Paweł "Popek" Mikołajuw.
 Jun would win via TKO in the second round.

 After a seven month hiatus, Jun would return in a bout against Akop Szostak.
 Jun would win the fight via TKO within the first minute of the first round.

 Almost half a year later, Jun would return in a bout against decorated Polish strongman, Mariusz Pudzianowski.
 Jun would suffer his first defeat after a second round TKO.
 This would also mark Jun's last fight with the promotion.